 A shark is a super swimmer, and there's a secret to that.
 Special teeth-like scales called dermal denticles cover its skin19, creating a low-pressure zone around it.
 That results in a leading-edge vortex, which pulls the shark forward, significantly minimizing drag.

 Inspired by shark skin, NASA and Speedo created a unique swimsuit, the LZR Racer.
 Athletes wearing suits set 93 world records at the 2008 Olympics.
-This biomimicry example was determined that the suit provided an unfair advantage and so was banned.
+It was determined that the application of this biomimicry example as a suit provided an unfair advantage and so was banned.

 Shark skin has also inspired scientists to develop scaly antifouling coating for ships.
 The coating can reduce drag by 10%, thereby increasing energy efficiency and improving corrosion resistance by 30%4.